peoplepower/peoplepower-docs/synthetic_apis/vayyar.md

-# Synthetic API: Vayyar Home
+# Synthetic API: Vayyar Care

-Vayyar Home can sense falls in real-time, and detect occupants in the room.
+Vayyar Care can sense falls in real-time, and detect occupants in the room.

 To use the device, we need to specify (a) the boundaries of the room, and (b) subregions within that room to ignore or detect special occupancy status (like a bed).